authelia/authelia/docs/content/integration/openid-connect/frequently-asked-questions.md

 1. Each client should have a unique identifier and secret pair.
 2. Each identifier and secret should be randomly generated.
 3. Each identifier and secret should have a length above 40 characters.
-4. The identifier and secret should be stored in the configuration in a supported hash format. *__Note:__ This does not mean you configure the relying party / client application with a hashed secret, the hashed secret should just be used for the `client_secret` value in the Authelia client configuration and the relying party / client application should have the plain text secret.*
+4. The secret should be stored in the configuration in a supported hash format. *__Note:__ This does not mean you configure the relying party / client application with a hashed secret, the hashed secret should just be used for the `client_secret` value in the Authelia client configuration and the relying party / client application should have the plain text secret.*